ccor311/Continual-Correction-of-Errors-Using-Smart-Memory-Replay/README.md

 # Continual-Correction-of-Errors-Using-Smart-Memory-Replay
-- Code for the work done in the paper Continual Correction of Errors Using Smart Memory Replay
+- Code for the work done in the paper Continual Correction of Errors Using Smart Memory Replay.

 ## Acknowledgements